aqRosearikan/aqRosearikan/README.md

-I'm a self-taught software engineer from the Turkey, who's currently pursuing full-stack web development to create stunning user experiences on the front-end, and scalable and secure infrastructure on the backend.
+---
+   I'm a teenager who loves to code .
 ---

 <a href="https://discord.com/users/712019941867520053">